karolklimonczykk/2D-graphics/README.md

  <li>selected</li>
  <li>moved by the user with the left mouse button pressed (drag) </li>
 </ul>
- The application is designed in a way that allows for the easiest possible expansion by adding additional profiles. <br>
+ The application is designed in a way that allows for the easiest possible expansion by adding additional profiles. <br><br>
- Available construction shapes: Angle, C-Bar, Double T-Bar, Rectangular pipe, Rectangular triangle, T-Bar, Z-Bar, Circle, Text area.
+ Available construction shapes: Angle, C-Bar, Z-Bar, T-Bar, Double T-Bar, Rectangular pipe, Rectangular triangle,  Circle, Text area. <br>
+ Each single construction profile can have a defined size, fill color, border color and position on the application screen.
 </p>